IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 #### 3.103.4.2 Authorization Server Metadata Response

-The response is a set of claims about the authorization server's configuration, including all necessary endpoints and public key information.
+The response is a set of claims about the Authorization Server's configuration, including all necessary endpoints and public key information.

 ##### 3.103.4.2.1 Trigger Events